Nominations for the 2021-22 Common Reading

-Based on nominations, proposed books for the 2020-21 Common Reading book are as follows.
+Based on nominations, proposed books for the 2020-21 Common Reading book were as follows.
+These books were submitted based on an alignment with last year’s theme of “global stability, scarcity, and security.”

 - Scarcity: The New Science of Having Less and How It Defines Our Lives, by Sendhil Mullainathan and Eldar Shafir